cgarciae/quantile-regression/README.md

-Now lets generate some test data that spans the entire domain and computre the predicted quantiles.
+Now that we have a model lets generate some test data that spans the entire domain and compute the predicted quantiles.

 ```python